-(1) Including share-based compensation expenses of RMB1.1 million for 2011, RMB4.2 million for 2012 and RMB4.4 million (US\$0.7 million) for 2013, respectively.

-(2) Including share-based compensation expenses of RMB8.0 million for 2011, RMB15.7 million for 2012 RMB11.7 million (US\$1.9 million) for 2013, respectively.

-(3) Including share-based compensation expenses of RMB0.5 million for 2011, RMB2.7 million for 2012 and RMB3.0 million (US\$0.5 million) for 2013, respectively.
+- Including share-based compensation expenses of RMB1.1 million for 2011, RMB4.2 million for 2012 and RMB4.4 million (US\$0.7 million) for 2013, respectively. - (2) Including share-based compensation expenses of RMB8.0 million for 2011, RMB15.7 million for 2012 RMB11.7 million (US\$1.9 million) for 2013, respectively. - (3) Including share-based compensation expenses of RMB0.5 million for 2011, RMB2.7 million for 2012 and RMB3.0 million (US\$0.5 million) for 2013, respectively.

 Sales and Marketing Expenses.
 Our sales and marketing expenses primarily consist of salaries and benefits and sales commissions for our sales and marketing personnel and the marketing expenses in connection with promoting our brands through other online media and sales promotion activities.
-Our sales and marketing expenses also include office and travel related expenses and business development expenses associated with our sales and marketing expenses will continue to increase as we enlarge our sales force to expand our coverage and strengthen our market position.
+Our sales and marketing expenses also include office and travel related expenses and business development expenses associated with our sales and marketing activities.
+We expect that our sales and marketing expenses will continue to increase as we enlarge our sales force to expand our coverage and strengthen our market position.

 General and Administrative Expenses.
 Our general and administrative expenses primarily consist of personnel related expenses for management and administrative personnel.
 In addition, we incurred a significant amount of third-party professional services fees as we engaged auditors and legal counsel in connection with our initial public offering.
 Our general and administrative expenses decreased from 2012 to 2013 because of a one-off cost associated with the Company's postponement of its IPO in the fourth quarter of 2012, and was partially offset by an increase in salaries and benefits in 2013.
-However, we expect that our general and administrative expanse our business and as we incur increased costs related to complying with our reporting obligations as a public company under U.S. securities laws.
+However, we expect that our general and administrative expenses will increase in the future as we expand our business and as we incur increased costs related to complying with our reporting obligations as a public company under U.S. securities laws.